-A major celebrity, marrying a civilian?
-No, we're not talking about Matt and Luciana Damon (why can't that happen to us?) — we're throwing it all the way back to the original teen heartthrob and his non-celebrity love, Elvis and Priscilla Presley, who were married on this day in 1967.
+A major celebrity marrying a civilian?
+No, we're not talking about Matt and Luciana Damon (why can't that happen to us?), we're throwing it all the way back to the original teen heartthrob and his non-celebrity love, Elvis and Priscilla Presley, who were married on May 1, 1967.

 As for that roomy dress?
 Well, the couple welcomed their only child, Lisa Marie Presley, exactly 9 months after their wedding.
 Honeymoon baby much?
 Oh right, the honeymoon!
 The Presleys took to a Palm Springs home, now dubbed the "Elvis Honeymoon Hideaway" to celebrate their new union (you can still tour the Presley's "Honeymoon Hideaway" today), before heading back to Memphis and recreating their wedding day for friends and employees at Graceland.

 The couple that made the whole world swoon sadly divorced in 1973 but love still holds tender for Priscilla decades after Elvis's death.
 "But Elvis was absolutely the love of my life, and there's no sadness about it because I have my memories, and they're delicious and they're all mine," Priscilla told the Daily Mail in 2012.